 Inhaling allergens is the most common trigger for inducing allergic asthma.
 Allergens may include dust mites, pet dander, pollen or mold.
 Anyone who has an allergy to these types of allergens may trigger a response from the immune system.
 Wheezing, coughing and various asthma symptoms typically result.

 The best treatment for allergic asthma can be directed by an allergist or immunologist.

 You can have nocturnal asthma no matter what type of asthma you have, including all those mentioned above.
 If you wake up coughing, wheezing or with chest pains, your asthma requires a more effective long-term treatment.

-If your asthma symptoms worsen in the fall, chances are your symptoms may exacerbate due to the effects of the season.
-Aside from eye drops and nasal decongestants, you can follow a more natural treatment plan.
+When it comes to treating asthma, aside from eye drops and nasal decongestants, you can follow a more natural treatment plan.
 This includes a saline nasal rinse to wash out or flush out molds and allergens, and regular chiropractic adjustments.